jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration.md

 :::info

 Jellyfin needs to run in a **privileged** LXC container.
-You can convert an existing unprivileged container to a privileged container by taking a backup and restoring it as priviledged.
+You can convert an existing unprivileged container to a privileged container by taking a backup and restoring it as privileged.

 :::